euctrl-pru/portal/content/about/privacy.md

    The AIU Portal Subscribers are stakeholders interested to receive relevant high quality information on Pan-European ANS performance in a transparent, accurate, clear, complete and unbiased manner.
+   The personal data collected are necessary to allow the subscribers to receive notifications regarding updates in relation to the AIU Portal.

 1. What data do we collect, store and process about you?